-At Fowler Law School, we believe that law students and attorneys have a responsibility to give back and support public interest law.
+At Fowler School of Law, we believe that law students and attorneys have a responsibility to give back and support public interest law.
 This involves advocating for individuals in poverty or marginalized populations.

 As with other practice areas, and because of the breadth of public interest practice, in exploring public interest career paths, you need to fully research the field.
 Below are websites, handbooks, and other resources that you will find helpful in your search.

-Students interested in public interest should join Fowler Law School's Public Interest Law Foundation (PILF), which offers grants to students for summer internships in public interest.
+Students interested in public interest should join Fowler School of Law's Public Interest Law Foundation (PILF), which offers grants to students for summer internships in public interest.

 For the Professional Development Graduation Requirement, students can elect to perform pro bono work and earn up to two credits toward this requirement.
 Please see the Professional Development Graduation Requirement on our website for more information.